CodeCloudMe/mesh/README.md

 ## Linking

-Latte allows you to specify what libraries you want to link together.
+Latte allows you to include libraries from other platforms.
 Here's an example:

 ```javascript
 {